Compare

 | Grounded narrative per chart | ||||

 Competitor values verified from public product pages at time of writing.
-A verified SQL agent routes to queries your team already verified; text-to-SQL tools regenerate fresh SQL every turn.
+Chion routes to queries your team already verified; most text-to-SQL tools regenerate fresh SQL every turn.
 Correct a cell by opening a PR against src/data/comparisons.ts.

 Methodology